top of page

 A common question is cost.
 A better question is often: what opportunity cost exists today because leadership capacity is constrained?

-MSP’s Fractional Development Executive engagements are customized to each organization’s needs and objectives.
+MSP’s Fractional Development Leadership engagements are customized to each organization’s needs and objectives.
 While arrangements typically include a minimum monthly retainer and duration, we do not position our work as “X hours per month.”
 The focus is outcomes, not a clock.

 That said, many engagements resemble approximately 1-2 days per week of executive-level leadership over a defined period, often 9–12 months*.
 Goals, scope, and expectations are agreed upon up front so the arrangement is clear, disciplined, and aligned with both budget and mission.

-The shared goal is simple: maximize return on investment and leave the organization stronger, clearer, and more durable than when the partnership began.
+The shared goal is simple: maximize return on investment and leave the organization stronger, clearer, and more durable than when the partnership began

 *Timeframe and scope varies, contact us to discuss options that work for you.